Facebook Instagram

 Conversations will be kept confidential; this is a safe and welcoming environment.

-The social work intern is training to become a Licensed Clinical Social Worker.
-He is at Emma Clark Library to answer questions but is not a therapist; referrals will be given to people looking for clinical therapy.
-He is a mandated reporter for cases of neglect, abuse, or harm.
+The social work interns are training to become Licensed Clinical Social Workers.
+They are at Emma Clark Library to answer questions but are not therapists; referrals will be given to people looking for clinical therapy.
+They are mandated reporters for cases of neglect, abuse, or harm.

 Resources from the SBU Social Work Interns: